Fortune Z. Charumbira

-Fortune Zephania Charumbira is a politician from Zimbabwe who is serving as President of the Pan-African Parliament from 29 June 2022 and Zimbabwe Council of Chiefs from 2013.
-He also served as 4th Vice President of the Pan-African Parliament and Deputy Minister of the Ministry of Local Government and Public Works of Zimbabwe during the 2000s.
+Fortune Zephania Charumbira is a Zimbabwean politician serving as president of the Zimbabwe Council of Chiefs from 2013.
+He also served as President of the Pan-African Parliament from 29 June 2022 until 30 April 2026, 4th Vice President of the Pan-African Parliament and Deputy Minister of the Ministry of Local Government and Public Works of Zimbabwe during the 2000s.